asifbacchus/MailcowBackup/README.md

 per line.
 Then update line 6 in your borg details file with the path to your new exclusion file.

-You need to run *'borg help patterns'* for help on how to specify any additional exclusion patterns since the format is not always your standard BASH format and only sometimes uses standard regex.
+You need to run *'borg help patterns'* for help on how to specify exclusion patterns since the format is not always standard BASH format and only sometimes uses standard regex.

 If you leave this line blank, the script will note it is not processing any exclusions and will proceed with backing up all files specified.

-### purge timeframe options
+### prune timeframe options

 Here you can let borg purge know how you want to manage your backup history.
 Consult the borg documentation and then copy the relevant options directly into